 6. Hair and makeup.
 Ladies, it’s best for you to arrange a hairdresser appointment for the day before your shoot (or the morning of the shoot if there really is time – without stressing you out).
 Keep makeup simple.
 If your not sure, ask us and we can recommend professional makeup artist to be there on the day.
 Guys, a haircut a few days prior to your shoot will look smart and not over groomed.

 7. Stand and deliver.
-How you stand is crucial to a great headshot (yes, even for a headshot).
+How you stand is crucial to a great headshot (yes, even for business headshots).
 We’ll help you – but standing face on with your arms folded is not at all approachable.
 Stand on your back leg with your front leg turned and pointing towards the camera, with you leaning ever so slightly towards the camera.
 It may sound and feel odd but it will create an natural and approachable pose for the camera – and a great headshot.

 8. The eyes have it.
 Whilst some portraits use techniques of looking away from the lens, your profile photos need to connect with your audience – so where you look is also really important.
 Look through the lens of the camera and picture the people who will be looking at your photo.